-An Integrative Paper submitted to the committee is presumed to offer clear evidence of the doctoral student's ability to complete work toward his/her Ph.D. degree.
+An Integrative Paper submitted to the committee is presumed to offer clear evidence of the doctoral student's ability to complete work toward their Ph.D. degree.
 The paper must be entirely original work by the student.
-The student signs a statement asserting that he/she has sole authorship of the paper.
+The student signs a statement asserting that they have sole authorship of the paper.